fnachon/LigandMPNN/README.md

 conda create -n ligandmpnn_env python=3.11
 pip3 install -r requirements.txt
 ```
+### For Mac users
+Create a specific environment with the

 ### Main differences compared with [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) code
 - Input PDBs are parsed using [Prody](https://pypi.org/project/ProDy/) preserving protein residue indices, chain letters, and insertion codes.
 If there are missing residues in the input structure the output fasta file won't have added `X` to fill the gaps.
 The script outputs .fasta and .pdb files.
 It's recommended to use .pdb files since they will hold information about chain letters and residue indices.